 You can also marinate the tofu in a large ziplock bag.
 To do this, place the tofu and marinade in a bag, zip it tightly, and shake the tofu until it is completely coated.
 Place in the refrigerator while preparing the remaining components of this meal.

 Step two – Make the slaw

 The longer the slaw sits, the more flavorful it becomes.
-This slaw can be made up to a day in advance.

 Step three – Stir fry the vegetables